-Му child has (check the appropriate level of skill your child has in the chosen activity): No previous experience/beginner ☐ Minimal skills: comfortable on easiest (green) runs Intermediate skills: comfortable on more difficult (blue) runs Advanced/expert skills: able to be on advanced/challenging (black diamond) runs derstand that employees of the hill may or may not individually assess my child's experience level.
-I give permission for hill f to do so and put my child in the class they deem appropriate. l un derstand that a lesson and/or skiing/snowboarding with a coach will be mandatory for my child. terra n aware that expert advanced/expert level students are sometimes permitted by hill staff to attempt tricks and jumps in ain parks or on expert runs, and that these activities may pose a greater risk to these students, including the risk of death, driplegia or paraplegia, brain injury, or serious fractures. - OR I believe my child has the necessary skill to ski or snowboard on expert-level (black diamond) runs.
+Мус hild has (check the appropriate level of skill your child has in the chosen activity): □ N o previous experience/beginner □м inimal skills: comfortable on easiest (green) runs ☐ In termediate skills: comfortable on more difficult (blue) runs ☐ A dvanced/expert skills: able to be on advanced/challenging (black diamond) runs erstand that employees of the hill may or may not individually assess my child's experience level.
+I give permission for hill to do so and put my child in the class they deem appropriate.
+I und erstand that a lesson and/or skiing/snowboarding with a coach will be mandatory for my child. terrai aware that expert advanced/expert level students are sometimes permitted by hill staff to attempt tricks and jumps in in parks or on expert runs, and that these activities may pose a greater risk to these students, including the risk of death, riplegia or paraplegia, brain injury, or serious fractures.
+CHE CK THE APPROPRIATE RESPONSE and INITIAL: I DO NOT GRANT PERMISSION FOR MY CHILD TO ENTER A TERRAIN PARK OR ATTEMPT EXPERT (Black Diamond) RUNS.
+I have discussed the risks inherent in these types of activities with my child and my child is aware that he/she is not permitted to participate in these activities.
+Furthermore, my child agrees that he/she will not participate in these activities.
+OB Initial OR □ I believe my child has the necessary skill to ski or snowboard on expert-level (black diamond) runs.
 I believe these are appropriate runs for my child, and, as a result, I DO GRANT PERMISSION FOR MY CHILD TO SKI OR BOARD ON EXPERT-LEVEL (BLACK DIAMOND) RUNS UNDER THE SUPERVISION OR DIRECTION OF A SKI-HILL INSTRUCTOR/COACH IF THE SKI-HILL INSTRUCTOR/COACH DEEMS IT APPROPRIATE, INCLUDING ATTEMPTING JUMPS AND/OR TRICKS.
-However, I DO NOT GRANT PERMISSION FOR MY CHILD TO ATTEMPT TO PERFORM JUMPS AND/OR TRICKS IN A TERRAIN PARK .
+However, I DO NOT GRANT PERMISSION FOR MY CHILD TO ATTEMPT TO PERFORM JUMPS AND/OR TRICKS IN A TERRAIN PARK.
 I have discussed the risks inherent in terrain-park activities with my child, and my child is aware that he/she is not permitted to participate in terrain-park activities, and furthermore, my child agrees that he/she will not participate in terrain-park activities.
-Initial

-My child and I understand that the school's code of conduct and the Alpine Responsibility Code applies during this trip.
+Initial OR I believe my child has the necessary skill to ski or snowboard in a terrain park and on expert-level (black diamond) runs.
+I believe these are appropriate activities for my child, and as a result, I DO GRANT PERMISSION FOR MY CHILD TO ENTER A TERRAIN PARK OR SKI OR SNOWBOARD ON EXPERT-LEVEL (BLACK DIAMOND) RUNS UNDER THE SUPERVISION OR DIRECTION OF THE SKI-HILL INSTRUCTOR/COACH IF THE SKI-HILL INSTRUCTOR/COACH DEEMS IT APPROPRIATE, INCLUDING ATTEMPTING JUMPS AND/OR TRICKS.
+I have discussed the risks inherent in these types of activities with my child, and my child is aware that he/she is only permitted to participate in these activities under the supervision or direction of a ski-hill instructor/coach.
+My child has agreed that he/she will only ski or snowboard in these areas under the supervision or direction of a ski-hill instructor/coach.
+Initial My cl hild and I understand that the school's code of conduct and the Alpine Responsibility Code applies during this trip. l will be responsible for any costs associated with my child's attendance on the trip, including the cost of any equipment rented